Ecommerce replatforming: What Are the Risks, Steps & Best Platforms

 Top reasons and push factors to move off your legacy environment

-• Cybersecurity problems (Allegedly, russian hackers puzzle your shoppers with some weird pictures, while shoppers think you do this on purpose)
+• Cybersecurity problems (Allegedly, hackers puzzle your shoppers with some weird pictures, while shoppers think you do this on purpose).

-• Your shoppers just don’t feel like buying when browsing your online store (“To hell with customers, my shop - my rules” – way to go! you know how you’ll end up)
+• Your shoppers just don’t feel like buying when browsing your online store (“My shop - my rules” – not the best approach).

-• Every time you go to your admin panel, you can’t stop your eye twitching (this is pretty common, yet surprisingly, there are cases in nature when this doesn’t happen)
+• Every time you go to your admin panel, you can’t stop your eye twitching (common, but not inevitable).

 In three words – it’s getting harder.
 If you are convinced your business can do way better than this – keep cool, you’re not alone – start outlining the process of ecommerce replatforming today.